Gorillas & East Africa Safari

 1. A single supplement is available if you’d prefer not to share a room on this trip.
 The single supplement applies to all nights of your trip and is subject to availability.
 Please speak to your booking agent for further information.

 2. This trip requires a higher non-refundable deposit (AUD1000, USD1000, EUR800, NZD1250, GBP650, CAD1000, ZAR8000, CHF900) in order to secure the included gorilla permit.
 Please note that we need to confirm availability of a gorilla permit if you are booking within 45 days of departure.
-The additional deposit paid at time of booking will be credited to the final balance of your booking.
+The additional deposit paid at the time of booking will be credited to the final balance of your booking.

 What to bring/pack